aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Operations/encryption-and-decryption/workbook-digitalsignature/_index.md

 aliases:
   - /protect/digital-signature/
   - /workbook/digital-signature/
-keywords: "Aspose.Cells Cloud, digital signature, Excel workbook, REST API, .pfx, OAuth2"
+keywords: "Aspose.Cells Cloud, digital signature, Excel workbook, REST API, .pfx, JWT, signature API"
-description: "Learn how to add a digital signature to an Excel workbook using the Aspose.Cells Cloud API (v4.0).
-Includes endpoint, required parameters, authentication flow, error handling, and SDK samples for C#, Java, PHP, Ruby, Node.js, Python, Perl, and Go."
+description: "Learn how to add a digital signature to an Excel workbook using the Aspose.Cells Cloud REST API (v4.0).
+Includes endpoint, parameters, authentication, response schema, error handling, and SDK examples for multiple languages."
 weight: 35
 ---

+**Prerequisites:**
+Before calling this endpoint, ensure you have:

+- A valid JWT access token obtained via Aspose Cloud authentication.
+- The target workbook uploaded to your Aspose Cloud storage.
+- A digital signature file in `.pfx` or `.p12` format and its password.

 ## REST API